lueschem/lueschem.github.io/_posts/2020-05-01-Documenting-Releases.md

 For an example on how you can integrate it into your build pipeline please consult the [edi-pi project](https://github.com/lueschem/edi-pi/).

-Here is a [sample document](/assets/pdfs/pi2-buster-armhf.pdf) that got created using the edi-pi project.
+You still don't believe that you got rid of this boring job?
+Here is a [sample document](/assets/pdfs/pi2-buster-armhf.pdf) that got automatically created within a few seconds.

 The document also gives more visibility to the incredible work that the Debian community is doing: Did you count how many [common vulnerabilities and exposures](https://cve.mitre.org/) they fixed since December 1, 2019?